-Professor White expanded the Capstone and Advanced Internship Program by adding 4 new internship placement site additions which were all supervised by an MSW or LCSW.
-Professor White also participated in the implementation of a student's JMS project at Dennis Elementary School and a community service program.
-Barks for Books, began the fall of 2015, focusing on the use of dogs in the remedial reading program.
-The project continued both semesters with active student participation and presentation of the data at the JMS Day.
-An additional JMS student has begun a project this year in the training of a therapy dog.
-This project will be implemented in fall 2016.
+Professor White expanded the Capstone and Advanced Internship Program by adding 3 new internship placement site additions which were all supervised by an MSW or LCSW.
+Professor White prepared and taught a new course titled Adulthood and Aging.
+Professor White advised a JMS student has begun a project this year in the training of a therapy dog.
+Further, Professor White was a member of CSAS and reviewed over 130 applicants for admission with below criteria grades and national testing scores.
 Professor White continues to work with the equine/animal therapy community to expand this type of therapeutic intervention in this region in Illinois.
-Much progress has been made in the past year for a large and comprehensive animal therapy center in the rural Decatur area.

 Both faculty works actively with admissions to meet the needs of prospective students and families via face to face meetings, email and by phone.
-Additionally Kay handled the department campus majors day during fall 2015, and three visit days, including both semesters for the Behavioral Science Department.
+Each engaged in campus visit days and freshman orientation sessions for the upcoming 2017 fall semester.
 Both faculty engaged students to participate in the campus Annual Celebration of Scholarship Day.
-Professor Garrison sponsored 2 oral presentations and 1 poster presentation and Professor White sponsored one oral presentation.
+Professor Garrison sponsored 2 oral presentations and Professor White sponsored one oral presentation.

 Both faculty hold the highest practice credential in the Social Work field which is a License in Clinical Social Work or LCSW, and both have been awarded through employment experience and national testing the highest national membership status in the National Association of Social Workers which is the ACSW.
-Both Professor Garrison and Professor White met the license renewal requirements of 30 continuing education hours to ensure license renewal in November 2015.
-Please refer to attached vitae for fields of expertise and areas of publication/research interests.
+Please refer to attached vita's for fields of expertise and areas of publication/research interests.